Matt

 • Starting and ending points: Determine the overall length of your path.
 Where will your path begin and end?

 • Curves and bends: Do you want a straight path, or would you like to incorporate gentle curves or bends?
-Consider the natural flow of your garden and how the path will wind around existing features.
+Consider the flow of your garden and how the path will wind around existing features.

 • Width: How wide should your path be?
 Think about how many people will be using the path at once and allow for comfortable foot traffic.